 - you accept personal responsibility for your actions.

-Many countries in the world, particularly those run as theocracies, do not support the Liberal Tradition
+Many countries in the world, particularly those run as theocracies (Saudi Arabia, the Gulf States, Iran, Pakistan, parts of the Southern USA), don't support the Liberal Tradition.

 This site is an exercise in free speech within the Liberal Tradition.